All CSM students are welcome to enroll in an honors seminar and attempt to earn honors transcript credit.

 - discuss what you hope to gain from your participation

 - explain how you hope to contribute to the Honors community.

-In order to complete the honors Project program, student need 15 units of transferable honors credits, with at least a "B" in all transferable honors coursework, and an overall GPA of 3.2.
+In order to complete the Honors Project program, and in compliance with UCLA TAP requirements, students need 15 units of transferable honors credits, with at least a "B" in all transferable honors coursework, and an overall GPA of 3.2.
 Students also need to complete a minimum of two Honors Project Seminars.

 Students can achieve the 15 units of honors credit through any combination of the following options:

 - Pairing transferable courses with the seminars

 - completing Independent Honors Contracts projects for transferable courses;

 - completing one designated honors course at one of our two sister colleges (Skyline or Cañada).

 Good standing and active status

 Honors Project students need to maintain a 3.2 GPA throughout their participation in the program.
 Students of active status receive all program correspondences.
 In addition, continuing students with updated student educational plans (SEPs) in DegreeWorks get access to a higher registration priority.
 With earlier registration, students have a better chance of getting the classes and the schedule they need.

 To remain on active status, students are expected to be enrolled in a seminar or a designated honors course or engaged in an independent honors contract each semester.
 One semester without honors work is permitted, but a second consecutive semester of non-participation will result in removal from active status.
 A student who has been removed from active status must submit an application and be re-accepted to the program.